forry4/WordleSolver/README.md

 # WordleSolver
-Simulates 100 random wordle games with the starting guess 'crane'.
+Simulates every wordle game from the wordle dictionary with the starting guess 'crane'.
 Reaches the correct solution in an average of ~3.58 guesses